 A dolmen is a type of Neolithic tomb architecture found in Western Europe.
 So what would one be doing in a small town in the Hudson Valley?
 Balanced Rock in North Salem, New York is a unique example of (what appears to be) a European megalith in North America, long predating recorded transatlantic contact.

-I filmed a short video about the structure which you can watch below, or at YouTube.
+I filmed a short video about the structure and the question of its origin which you can watch below, or at YouTube.

 John Michell writing in The View Over Atlantis describes the moment Alfred Watkins discovered ley lines: